MykleR/minishell/README.md

 ### LALR(1) Grammar

-The heart of our shell's parsing capabilities lies in its LALR(1) (Look-ahead Left-to-right) grammar implementation This grammar formally describes the language's syntax, enabling the parser to correctly process complex command structures including pipes, logical operators, and redirections.
+> The heart of our shell's parsing capabilities lies in its LALR(1) (Look-ahead Left-to-right) grammar implementation
+> This grammar formally describes the language's syntax.
+> - Left side: Productions, used to represent AST nodes.
+> - Right side: Requirements for the production (these may be tokens ore other productions).
 ```
 program -> list
 list -> list AND list